These Muslimah Beauticians Unveil The Truth About Discrimination In The Beauty Industry

 Instagram/@queenstylista

-According to Grand View Research, many women who wear the hijab are serious beauty enthusiasts and artists who favor dramatic looks that consist of full make-up and creating uniques hairstyles under their garb.
+According to Grand View Research, many women who wear the hijab are serious beauty enthusiasts and artists who favor dramatic looks that consist of full make-up and creating unique hairstyles under their garb.
 The global halal beauty market is rapidly growing and is expected to be worth $52.02 billion by 2025.

 To Hullema's advantage, even while wearing a hijab, she was given an opportunity to do what she had a passion for.
-"I became a shampoo girl at Platinum Shears, which was one of the most sought after salons in Philadelphia," she beamed with pride.
+"I became a shampoo girl at Platinum Shears, which was one of the most sought-after salons in Philadelphia," she beamed with pride.
 "Working for that salon kept money in my pocket and me off the streets.
 It was a blessing."

 Hullema flexed her amazing skills as a stylist and later learned that her expertise was coloring hair.
 "I was highly sought after for my ability to create colors that people could only imagine, and that is when I became the 'Covered Colorist.'"